 The shares represented by all valid proxies in the enclosed form will be voted if received in time for the Annual Meeting in accordance with the specifications, if any, made on the proxy card.
-If no specification is made, the proxies will be voted FOR the nominee for Director named in this Proxy Statement.
+If no specification is made, the proxies will be voted FOR the nominees for Director named in this Proxy Statement.

 The presence, in person or by proxy, of the holders of a majority of the outstanding shares of Common Stock entitled to vote at the Annual Meeting will constitute a quorum.
-A nominee for election as a Director requiresa plurality of the votes cast in order to be elected.
-A plurality means that the nominee with the largest number of votes is elected as Director at the Annual Meeting.
+Each nominee for election as a Director requires a plurality of the votes cast in order to be elected.
+A plurality means that the nominees with the largest number of votes are elected as Director up to the maximum number of Directors to be elected at the Annual Meeting.
 Only shares that are voted in favor of a particular nominee will be counted towards achievement of a plurality; where a stockholder properly withholds authority to vote for a particular nominee, such shares will not be counted towards such nominee's or any other nominee's achievement of plurality.